Glossary

 There are many kinds of marketing analytics data, some of which can be tracked in real time or near real-time.
 While these metrics may vary by business or industry, common examples of marketing data include social media activity, CRM data, industry benchmarks, past campaign performance, website behavior, and many more.
 Business intelligence platforms often complement marketing analytics by providing broader organizational context.
 Data visualization tools help teams interpret these metrics and communicate insights effectively.
 Marketing analytics software is also the backbone of performance-based marketing and advertising, which refer to paid campaigns where the ad buy or marketing spend is explicitly based on quantifiable outcomes through marketing attribution models.

-Without marketing analytics, businesses can’t efficiently measure either the performance of their marketing activities or their marketing ROI.
-In the digital age, ignoring your marketing data is akin to throwing darts with a blindfold on.
-You might get lucky, but you’re likely to miss the target more often than not.
+Without marketing analytics, businesses cannot efficiently measure either the performance of their marketing activities or their marketing ROI.
 Data-driven marketing allows for much more granular, targeted campaigns — informed by customer segmentation and predictive analytics — that produce measurable results.
-You can repeat and optimize what works and learn from what doesn’t produce its intended results.
+You can repeat and optimize what works and learn from what fails to produce its intended results.

 FAQ